carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Overview:
 """""""""

 Reads a vector from memory according to the provided mask.
 The mask holds a bit for each vector lane, and is used to prevent memory accesses to the masked-off lanes.
-The masked-off lanes in the result vector are taken from the corresponding lanes in the passthru operand.
+The masked-off lanes in the result vector are taken from the corresponding lanes of the '``passthru``' operand.

 Arguments:
 """"""""""

 The first operand is the base pointer for the load.
 The second operand is the alignment of the source location.
 It must be a constant integer value.
-The third operand, mask, is a vector of boolean 'i1' values with the same number of elements as the return type.
+The third operand, mask, is a vector of boolean values with the same number of elements as the return type.
 The fourth is a pass-through value that is used to fill the masked-off lanes of the result.
-The return type, underlying type of the base pointer and the type of passthru operand are the same vector types.
+The return type, underlying type of the base pointer and the type of the '``passthru``' operand are the same vector types.

 Semantics: